ea5gvk/nostar-dudestar/README.md

 ```

 # Builds
-A 32 bit Windows executable is available from the releases section.
-This is a statically linked, stand-alone executable.
-It does not need to be installed.
-Just run it and go.
+64 and 32 bit Windows builds are available from the releases section.
+These are statically linked, stand-alone executables, no install required.  *NO support for Windows builds, either building or using.*